Table of Contents

 Music tastes are also often influenced by one’s culture.
 Teens may enjoy music more if they are familiar with it or grew up hearing it.
 For example, research has found that people in the global West tend to prefer certain chords and harmonies more than groups in the East [5].

-Calming music often has slow or soothing tones, and minimal or no lyrics to reduce activity in the central nervous system.
+Calming music often has slow or soothing tones and minimal or no lyrics to reduce activity in the central nervous system.
 Teens use this to wind down, sleep, and reduce stress.

 Study music or focus music has minimal or no lyrics and a repetitive beat.
-Teens use this to increase focus.
+Teens often use this to increase focus.

 Workout music is often upbeat, energetic, and has strong rhythms.
 These might include genres such as pop, hard rock, rap, electronic, or reggaeton.
 This kind of music stimulates the brain’s reward system and boosts motivation.